Yash1719/CausalFunnel_Assignment/README.md

 1. Responsive design for all devices tablet mobile laptop etc
 2. Report generation on Email using EmailJS
-3. Better state management using context API i have copied this change something in it the language part not any tech stack or stuff
+3. Better state management using context API